VERITAS-Observatory/V2DL3/README.md

 ### Install pyV2DL3

-To insatll all the needed python dependencies, use of conda is recomended.
+To install the needed python dependencies, use of conda is recomended.
 The necessary python environment can be created from ```environment.yml```.

 Just run:
 ```
 conda env create -f environment.yml
 ```
-and an environment named V2DL3 will be created.
+and an environment named v2dl3 will be created.
 After activating the environment just install pyV2DL3 as follows.

 ```
 pip install .